 3) Are constrained by state law on the amount of commission they can take, 10% for SAG-AFTRA jobs, 20% for non union jobs.

 4) Reputable agencies are franchised with either SAG-AFTRA (as we are) or with the ATA.
 You can check on SAGAFTRA.org to see if the agency you are signed with or looking to sign with is franchised with one of the two organizations.
-I don't know what the process is for ATA, but I do know that for SAG and not for ATA, your office must be in a commercially zoned building and may not be out of your home.
+I don't know what the process is for ATA, but I do know that for SAG and not for ATA, your office must be in a commercially zoned building and may not be located in your home (or any home).
 For SAG it must have a separate lobby or waiting room, your state license must be conspicuously posted, the name of your agency must be on the building directory or outside your office door, and you must not share your office suite with another business.
 We strictly adhere to these requirements.
 And Agencies are inspected by SAG-AFTRA for compliance before they are franchised.

 5) Agents submit, pitch, and negotiate work on their clients' behalf for commericals, voice over, television, film, internet, new media, and all kinds of other acting related work.
 Agents only get paid a percentage of your work in the area in which they represent you.
 So, if you are with an agent commercially, you only pay them a percentage for anything falling under that umbrella.
 You are essentially paying them for acting on your behalf in negotiating, reading, approving, and signing your contract.